beele/JambiLight/README.md

 - Make sure you use the 1.7 version of the JDK!

 RXTX:
 - Please use the JSSC serial communication implementation!
-Using the RXTX way can main.java.be tricky to get working correctly!
+Using the RXTX way can be tricky to get working correctly!
 - Place the required dll or jnilib files in the root folder of the project to run it.
-The dll's and jnilib files can main.java.be found in the /lib/rxtx/ folder.
+The dll's and jnilib files can be found in the /lib/rxtx/ folder.

 - OSX users must first run the following commands in the terminal application for the rxtx lib to work!
   * $ sudo mkdir /var/lock